Category Archives: attracting birds

 My guess is that the deer can only reach so high while they’re helping out with the pruning.

 Now the experiment continues with crossed fingers.
-Hopefully, the deer will leave some of the lower branches though the winter.
+Hopefully, the deer will leave some of the lower branches through the winter.
 Otherwise, this strawberry tree might end up being shaped a little less like a shrub, and a little more like a tree.

 There’s a word for that, isn’t there?
 A standard?